2024 New Caledonia unrest: Casualties

-As of 19 September 2024 thirteen people were killed during shootings or police operations.
+As of 19 September 2024 thirteen people had been killed during shootings or police operations.
 A 14th person died during a traffic collision.

 On 31 May, about 153 police officers were injured.
 Ten independence activists accused of organizing violence were placed under house arrest.

 Deaths

 On 15 May, a gendarme was seriously injured in Plum and died later in the same day.
 On 16 May, three Kanak civilians, including two teenagers and a man, were killed in Nouméa by unidentified armed civilians, while on the same day, another gendarme died of accidental gunshot wounds inflicted by another member of the security forces.
 On 18 May, a Caldoche man, aged 51, was killed in a gunfight in Kaala-Gomen, after firing on Kanak protestors as a result of rocks being thrown at his car at a roadblock, breaking a window.
 His son as well as two Kanak protestors were injured.
 On the same day, a motorcyclist died upon hitting a car wreck serving as a roadblock set up by Kanak protesters.
 On 24 May, a person was killed by a police officer who opened fire while being attacked by a group of around 15 rioters.

 A 26-year-old man who was shot by gendarmes during a shootout on 3 June died of his injuries on 7 June.
 On 11 June, a 34-year-old man who was shot by a GIGN gendarme on 19 May in Dumbéa succumbed to his wounds.
 On 10 July, one person was fatally shot by police following a gun battle in Mont-Dore, bringing the death toll to 10.
 On 15 August, a protestor was killed by police during the blocking of a bridge in Thio.
 On 19 September, two pro-independence activists were killed during a police operation.